SebastianCo1126/TC20237-contextFreeGrammar/README.md

 ### Implementation

 My implementation was made using python and the library nltk.
-For ease of use, this was made in a Jupiter Notebook, using Google Colab, so the tests are to be runned in this environment.
+For ease of use, this was made in a Jupiter Notebook, using Google Colab, so the tests are recommended to be run in this environment.
-The format is already included with comments explaining the tests.
-The file can be found as:
+However the pure python code file is included as well for the tests to be runned locally.

+The files are :

 - CFG.ipynb
+- cfg.py (for locally running the tests)

 The tests for the model are present as a coded implementation inside the Jupiter Notebook, and are the same tests validated in the LL(1) princeton parser.
 The Princeton test's are presented